 The number of value stocks you own depend on your account value.
 In general:

-The Top Value Investing Stocks
+The Top 5 value Stocks